 Ordering in advance

-If you love leaving things until the very last minute, online probably isn't the best option for you.
+If you're not into planning ahead, online shopping probably isn't the best option for you.

-According to Karantoni, last orders for Woolworths online must be in by 6pm AEDT, 23 December for pick up on Christmas Eve.
-For home delivery, you can order by 6pm for next-day delivery and 11am for same-day delivery in selected areas.
+Last orders for Woolworths online must be in by 23 December (unless sold out) for delivery or pick up on Christmas Eve.
+Order by 6pm (local time) for next morning and 11pm (local time) for next afternoon pick up or delivery.

 Shopping instore offers better choice, but beware of giving into impulse purchases.